Full question:

 Answer:

-A writing for the sale of land must contain at least an express statement of consideration, a description of the land, signed by the party to be bound, and the parties to the contract.
-The statute of frauds is a state law that requires certain contracts, and/or transfers of interest in real estate to be made in writing in order to be enforceable in a court of law.
-Cases have found a deed to be insufficient as a contract that satisfies the statute of frauds requirement.
-It is strongly recommended to complete a sales contract apart from the deed to specify the terms of the sale and avoid future litigation.
+A written agreement is necessary for the sale of land.
+This must include an express statement of consideration, a description of the land, and be signed by the party to be bound, as well as identify the parties involved.
+The statute of frauds requires that certain real estate contracts be in writing to be enforceable in court.
+Relying solely on a deed may not satisfy these requirements.
+Therefore, it is advisable to complete a sales contract in addition to the deed to clearly outline the terms of the sale and help prevent future disputes.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.